TianhengQin/WebServ/config-files/README.md

 - Describes HTTP methods be passed along a request.
 - The method can be specified as a single method or a list of methods separated by spaces.
-- GET POST PUT DELETE
+- GET POST DELETE PUT HEAD

 #### `return`
 > Syntax: return code URL;
 > Default: —
-> Context: server, location, if
+> Context: location

 - Sends an HTTP response with a specified status code and optional URL.